a-hel/hacking_heat/DOCS/Prerequisites.rst

 Prerequisites
 =============

-*Hacking_heat* runs with Python 2.7.
-It uses Theano to build and train networks and lasagna to communicate with Theano.
+*Hacking_heat* contains two modules, one to build and train the network (build_network.jl) and one to prepare the data (build_db.py).

-Install Theano:

->>> pip install theano

-Install lasagne:
+If you want to prepare your data manually, you do not necessarily need the build_db.py script.
+However, it is recommended as it assures the correct format of the data.

+To build and train the network, *hacking_heat* uses the juila package 'Mocha'.
+If you do not have julia installed, you can download it from the project homepage `www.julialang.org <http://www.julialang.org>`_.

+From the julia command line, install Mocha:

->>> pip install lasagne
+>>> Pkg.add("Mocha")

+This conveniently installs all dependencies, most importantly HDF5 support.

-In order to use Google image search, you need to install the Google Python API:
+If you want to use Google image search to build your image database, you need to install the Google Python API:

 >>> pip install --upgrade google-api-python-client